-Scathing report on Rio Olympics: venues ‘White Elephants’
+Scathing report: Rio Olympics left Brazil with ‘white elephant’ venues

+The federal prosecutor's report confirms what The AP reported months after the Rio Games ended.
+Many of the venues are empty, boarded up, and have no tenants or income -- with the maintenance costs dumped on Brazil's federal government.

-RIO DE JANEIRO (AP) — A federal prosecutor looking into last year’s Rio de Janeiro Olympics says that many of the venues “are white elephants” that were built with “no planning.”
+RIO DE JANEIRO — A federal prosecutor looking into last year’s Rio de Janeiro Olympics says that many of the venues “are white elephants” that were built with “no planning.”

 The scathing report offered Monday at a public hearing confirms what The Associated Press reported several months after the games ended.
 Many of the venues are empty, boarded up, and have no tenants or income with the maintenance costs dumped on the federal government.